GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

   )
 $
 The first case allows penalizing movements that would lead the robot to collide with a wall.
-When the policy samples such an impossible action, it will be ignored by the environment, the agent will remain immobile for this step, and a fixed reward of $-10$ will be returned.
+When the policy samples such an impossible action, the environment ignores it, the agent remains immobile for this step, and a fixed reward of $-10$ is returned.
-In practice, this only occurs for the for the forward action.
+In practice, this only occurs for the forward action.

 *Transition dynamics.*
-Finally, to fully define our #acr("MDP") we need to provide the transition dynamics.
+Finally, we need to provide the transition dynamics to fully define our #acr("MDP").
-More precisely, we refer to the conditional probability $P(s' | s, a)$ of being in the state $s'$ when coming from the state $s$ and having performed action $a$.
+More precisely, we refer to the conditional probability $P(s' | s, a)$ of being in the state $s'$ when coming from the state $s$ and performing action $a$.
 Those dynamics are implemented by the simulator along with the observability function $O$.
 In our case, they are completely deterministic due to their purely geometric nature.
-Indeed, each action leads to a predictable change of the agent position $(x, y, alpha)$.
+Indeed, each action leads to a predictable change of the agent's position $(x, y, alpha)$.
-The transition dynamics can be expressed as the following deterministic function $t$ which maps a state-action pair to the next state:
+The transition dynamics can be expressed as the following deterministic function $t$, which maps a state-action pair to the next state:
 #let x(content: $x$) = $colMath(content, #olive)$
 #let y(content: $y$) = $colMath(content, #orange)$
 #let s-alpha(content: $alpha$) = $colMath(content, #maroon)$